fu-raz/midi-mixer-wavelink-new/README.md

-# MIDI Mixer WaveLink 1.6+ Plugin
+# MIDI Mixer WaveLink 1.6+ Plugin (supports up to 1.9)

 This plugin was created as a proof of concept for the new WaveLink 1.6 software.
 Elgato made a lot of changes to how their client works.
 I first started using MIDI Mixer with the WaveXLR plugin from Anais Betts (https://github.com/anaisbetts/midi-mixer-wavexlr).
 When the new version of WaveLink dropped, their plugin stopped working.
 I couldn't get the new version to work with their code, so I had to start over.

 ## Latest release

-*0.15*
+*0.9.0*
+Finally a version bump, cause we can't do much more than what it can already do.
+But not quite ready for 1.0
-Added a disable filter button for local and stream
+- Added a button to bypass filters on both local and stream
+- Added mute buttons for stream and local separately

 Download the latest release here: https://github.com/fu-raz/midi-mixer-wavelink-new/releases